dm82m/hass-Deltasol-KM2/README.md

 ## Configuration

+In any case, try to ensure to have the latest firmware running on your Resol device.

 ### KM2 and DL2/DL3

 It works out-of-the-box, the only thing that is needed is the configuration described next.